ThibaultJanBeyer/DragSelect/README.md

   selectables: [ document.getElementById('selectable1') ], // nodes that can be selected as array
   onElementSelect: function(element) {}, // this is optional, it is fired every time an element is selected. (element) = just selected node
   onElementUnselect: function(element) {}, // this is optional, it is fired every time an element is de-selected. (element) = just de-selected node.
-  callback: function(elements) {} // this is optional is fired once the user releases the mouse. (elements) = array of selected nodes.
+  callback: function(elements) {} // this is optional is fired once the user releases the mouse. (elements) = selected nodes.
 });

 // if you add the function to a variable like we did, you have access to all its functions